rancher/docs/content/rancher/v2.x/en/installation/air-gap/populate-private-registry/_index.md

 1. Using `powershell`, go to the directory that has the files that were downloaded in the previous step.

-1. Run `rancher-save-images.ps1` to create a tarball of all the required images.
+1. Run `rancher-save-images.ps1` to create a tarball of all the required images:

     ```plain
     ./rancher-save-images.ps1